 Microsoft will have to face a series of exhaustive investigations by the United Kingdom and Europe into its purchase agreement with Activision Blizzard, according to a report shared by the Financial Times.
-Last week, the Competition and Markets Authority (CMA) of the United Kingdom revealed that its investigation into the acquisition of Activision Blizzard for a value of $68.7 billion be extended to a second phase due to the concerns about a possible monopoly.
+Last week, the Competition and Markets Authority (CMA) of the United Kingdom revealed that its investigation into the acquisition of Activision Blizzard for a value of $68.7 billion be extended to a second phase due to the concerns regarding a possible monopoly.

 A difficult agreement that requires a thorough investigation